Rim-sha47/taskmasterapp/README.md

 ## Project Overview

 TaskMaster is a full-stack project management and team collaboration application built using React, Node.js, Express, Supabase, and modern UI technologies.
+The application enables organizations and teams to manage tasks, track project progress, organize schedules, manage team members, and monitor system activities through a centralized dashboard.

 ---
 Live link of a project: